This section doesn’t currently include any content. Add content to this section using the sidebar.

 4.7 Extender Strop

 For a ‘quick release’ system where there is a large loop that fits over the end of the boom, things are a bit easier.
 In this type of system the clew block remains attached to the sail.
 On the radial, this block typically sits close to the clew, attached by a ‘semi-permanent’ fixing such as a Dyneema soft shackle, or strop with toggle, or one of our ‘luggage tag’ blocks.
 To adapt this outhaul system for the 4.7 rig, a simple solution is to have a clew block attached to your 4.7 sail with a longer strop, so that when rigged it will sit in the same position as the block on a radial sail.
-We have added this clew block/strop for the 4.7 rig available with a range of blocks.
-These are listed towards the bottom of the quick release outhaul page under system options.
+We have added this clew block/strop for the 4.7 rig available with a range of blocks..

 4.7 Extender Strop/Clew Block